HenkWillcock/SWEN301ArchitectureProject/Essay.md

 ### 2.1 Component Architecture

-#### 2.1.1 Large Components
+#### 2.1.1 Core Objects

-These components are essential to the basic functionality of the program, they create the vast majority of the programs behaviour.
+These objects are essential to the basic functionality of the program, they create the vast majority of the programs behaviour.

 ##### Board